 Hard drive performance

-Here I will try to address the (unnecessarily complicated) issue concerning what kind of performance you should expect from your hard drive.
+Here I will try to address the (unnecessarily complicated) issue

 Physical characteristics

-First, here's a rundown of the physical characteristics of your hard drive.
-I'll start with the mechanical aspects, and then outline the electrical interface aspects.
+of your hard drive.
+I'll start with the mechanical

 Mechanical characteristics